hack-shack/glowfire/README.md

   * Get a spare microSD card.
   * Download Raspberry Pi Imager from https://www.raspberrypi.com/software
   * Open the the Raspberry Pi Imager tool.
-    ** The tool's main window opens to a large Raspberry Pi logo.
+    * The tool's main window opens to a large Raspberry Pi logo.
-    ** On the left, click the button: "Operating System > Choose OS".
+    * On the left, click the button: "Operating System > Choose OS".
-    ** A list of Operating Systems appears.
+    * A list of Operating Systems appears.
 Click the second icon, a black-and white Raspberry Pi icon listed as "Raspberry Pi OS (other)"
-    ** A list of other Operating Systems appears.
+    * A list of other Operating Systems appears.
 Click "Raspberry Pi OS Lite (32-bit)."
-    ** NOTE: Fight the urge to install 64-bit.
+    * NOTE: Fight the urge to install 64-bit.
 This SDK assumes the "default" 32-bit Raspbian Lite distro.
-    ** NOTE: Also fight the urge to install Raspberry Pi Full (not Lite).
+    * NOTE: Also fight the urge to install Raspberry Pi Full (not Lite).
 This build script will fail.
-    ** You'll be returned to the tool's main window.
+    * You'll be returned to the tool's main window.
 Click "Select Storage" and choose your microSD card.
-    ** In the tool's main window, click the gear icon in the lower right.
+    * In the tool's main window, click the gear icon in the lower right.
-      *** If asked to pre-fill a password from the system keychain, click No.
+      * If asked to pre-fill a password from the system keychain, click No.
-      *** Advanced Options appears.
+        * Advanced Options appears.
 Do the following:
+          * Set hostname: recommend something like "beepy"
-        **** Enable SSH: checked.
+          * Enable SSH: checked.
 Use password authentication: selected.
-        **** Set username and password: checked.
+          * Set username and password: checked.
-          ** Create a username and password for yourself.
+            * Create a username and password for yourself.
-      *** Configure Wireless LAN
+        * Configure wireless LAN
-        **** SSID: must be a 2.4GHz SSID as the Raspi Zero 1 and 2 do not have 5GHz radios
+          * SSID: must be a 2.4GHz SSID as the Raspi Zero 1 and 2 do not have 5GHz radios
-        **** SSID password: enter it here
+          * SSID password: enter it here
-        **** Wireless LAN country: you can type the ISO shortname instead of using the dropdown.
+          * Wireless LAN country: you can type the ISO shortname instead of using the dropdown.
 US is US BTW
-        **** Set locale settings: important for your clock
+        * Set locale settings: important for your clock
-        **** Keyboard layout: leave at "us" to correctly map the beepy's built-in Q20 keyboard
+        * Keyboard layout: leave at "us" to correctly map the beepy's built-in Q20 keyboard
-      *** Configure Persistent Settings at bottom
+      * Configure Persistent Settings at bottom
-        **** Make sure "eject media when finished" is UNCHECKED
+        * Make sure "eject media when finished" is UNCHECKED
-      *** Click "SAVE"
+      * Click "SAVE"
-      ** Back in the tool's main window, click the "WRITE" button.
+      * Back in the tool's main window, click the "WRITE" button.
   * When the imaging is done, create a file called "ssh" on the root level of the bootfs drive that the Imager has made.
 This will trigger ssh to start automatically at boot.
-On a Mac it's "touch /Volumes/bootfs/ssh"
+On a Mac the command is "touch /Volumes/bootfs/ssh"
   * NOTE: If you do not create this file, SSH will not start and you will be unable to get into the Pi.
   * Eject and remove the microSD card from your computer.
   * Insert the microSD card into the Pi, plug USB-C into the beepy, and slide its power switch on (to the right).
   * Start a continuous ping to the device.
 Recommend you have a DHCP reservation for its MAC address so it's a consistent IP every time.
   * Be patient.
-Time after firstboot before it respond to pings: Raspi Zero 2 with Class 10 microSD: ~3 minutes.
+Time after firstboot before it responds to pings: Raspi Zero 2 with Class 10 microSD: ~3 minutes.
 Raspi Zero 1 with slow microSD: ~6-10 minutes.

   * SSH to the Raspi
   * sudo apt install -y git
   * cd ~
   * git clone --depth 1 https://github.com/hack-shack/beepy-directfb2
   * cd beepy-directfb2
   * ./build-sdk.py

 Don't run install-sharp-driver.py.
-The build-sdk script gets its dependencies, then does it for you.
+The build-sdk script will obtain its dependencies, then do this for you.

 RUNNING EXAMPLES
 ===========================================================